 Our supervised visitation program is highly regarded within the community.
 Our visit supervisors are all trained and are there to assist your family throughout this process.

 To begin visitation services both custodial and non-custodial parent are required to complete separate initial intake and assessment with the children to be completed before any visits may begin.
-Additionally, this allows the visit supervisor to gather background information, explain the guidelines/ boundaries of the supervised visitation program, begin building rapport as well as to obtain consent. ($90.00 each party for intake and each is responsible for their own intake fees).
+Additionally, this allows the visit supervisor to gather background information, explain the guidelines/ boundaries of the supervised visitation program, begin building rapport as well as to obtain consent. ($125.00 each party for intake and each is responsible for their own intake fees).
+This service is not covered by insurance.

 Foundations Counseling, LLC provides; Child Custody Evaluations, Parenting Assessments, Therapeutic Supervised Visitation, Supervised Visitation, Reunification Therapy, Skype Sessions and/or Safe Monitored Exchanges within a safe and secured environment with a natural step down and fading out procedure at the appropriate time.
 All sessions will be with documented from a neutral unbiased party perspective.
 The fade out procedure includes, but is not limited to visitations taking place within natural settings within the community while keeping the child(ren’s) best interest and safety as our highest priority.